taikedz/autojinja/README.md

 Run the install step as root to make autojinja available to all.

-## Example

-Example direct usage:

-	PYTHONPATH=./ bin/autojinja examples/technician.txt

-The above will print the arguments that the template `technician.txt` requires for being populated, to stderr.

-	autojinja examples/technician.txt -n Guido -l "python, c"
+Run it on a parameterised template - for example

+	autojinja examples/nagios-host.template -n example -a example.com -d "Example.com server"

-The above will render the template to stdout.
+which will print the expanded template to stdout.

 ### Template example

-Given this nagios template file in `./nagios-service.template`:
+Given this nagios template file in `./nagios-host.template`:

 	#:r -n name              The shortname for the host, to use in nagios
 	#:r -a address           The IP or FQDN of the host